 Adding a collision damage waiver (CDW) to your car hire agreement can really eat into your budget and if you compare quotes with and without it you will notice a big difference.
 If running the risk of having an accident and having to cough up all that unexpected dosh isn’t really in your schedule then you need do something, but it won’t have to cost as much as you

 might think.
 Check your travel insurance policy carefully as this will more than likely cover the excess anyway.
-My credit card company offered travel insurance but after reading the fine print I noticed this was only valid if driving in my own country.
+I can highly recommend World Nomads for international travel insurance.
+However, my credit card company actually offered travel insurance but after reading the fine print I noticed this was only valid if driving in my own country.
 When we hired a car in South Africa we found Bidvest to be cheaper than the big names and they are well known there.
 We didn’t pay for the extra insurance with them but took out additional insurance with RentalCover.com as they cover extras that usually the rental car company won’t.
 If you are hiring a car in your own country and are worried about your level of cover then it is best to consider taking out a domestic insurance policy.
 A weeks cover with an insurance company such as Columbus Direct will cost under $40 in Australia which will waive a vehicle rental excess up to $3000 yet if you arrange the same cover with the car hire company or broker will set you back nearly an extra $300.

 If you are really on a shoestring and are touring Australia then consider checking out Cars 4 Backpackers as they have listings for buying and selling cars, vans and motor homes and there is great advice about want you need to know about buying, registering, insuring and selling a car in Australia.